MV10/mv10.github.io/_posts/2018-02-01-reusable-dependency-injection-azure-function.md

 ## Demonstrating Transient Services

-Services with a transient lifetime are even defined by the [documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection#service-lifetimes-and-registration-options) as great choices for the kind of services Function apps are meant to provide.
+I was surprised that neither version of the DI experiments demonstrated transient registration.
+Transient services are even defined by the [documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection#service-lifetimes-and-registration-options) as great choices for the kind of services Function apps are meant to provide.

 > Transient lifetime services are created each time they're requested.
 This lifetime works best for lightweight, stateless services.